-Students are expected to conduct themselves according to Bondurant's BEST expectations while in the lunchroom.
+Students are expected to conduct themselves as responsible citizens while in the lunchroom.
 The lunchroom should be a pleasant and enjoyable place for all.
 All students are asked to follow these rules:

-- 1. NO loud or boisterous talking. - 2.
-Stay seated until given permission to do otherwise. - 3.
-NO throwing food. - 4.
-NO disrupting another student while they are eating. - 5.
+- 1. Visiting may happen between students at the table. - 2.
+Stay seated until given permission by an adult to do otherwise. - 3.
+Food is to be eaten or kept on the tray until it's time to clean. - 4.
+Treat others with kindness while eating. - 5.
 Use acceptable table manners while eating. - 6.
 All food particles, lunch sacks, drinking straws, etc., will be picked up from the table tops and the floor before students will be dismissed. - 7.
-Students will be respectful at all times during lunch.
+Students will be respectful at all times during lunch. - 8.
+Due to health concerns, no trading food.